Is the PowerBlock adjustable dumbbell system right for you? If so, which specific model should you choose?

 Elite 130 – Discontinued:

 Sport 24 (formerly known as Sport 2.4):

 The only difference between the Sport 24 and 2.4 is the name.
 After being out on the market for a while, the Sport 24 then got an upgraded style with different colors.
 The upgraded style is shown in the image below.
 The video below shows the previous style.
-The function and specs of both, however, is the same.
+The function and specs of both, however, are the same.